Peanut Butter Granola Bars

 How long will these keep?

-Fortunately this recipes makes a lot, because I like to snack.
+Fortunately this recipe makes a lot because I like to snack.
 In spite of my constant lifting the lid off the box and grabbing one, what I didn’t consume kept well for five days in an airtight container at room temperature.
 They could be frozen for up to two months.

 Related Recipes and Posts